Tech Made Simple

 3. Select "Settings."

-4. In the Meta Account Center box, select "Password and security" and then select "Password and security" again on the Meta Account Center page.
-There, you'll find the options for changing your password and enabling two-factor authentication.
+4. In the Meta Accounts Center, select "Password and security."
+There, you'll find the options for changing your password, enabling two-factor authentication, and setting up passkeys.

 Even if you haven't been hacked, turning on alerts for unrecognized logins is a good idea.
 When it's enabled, Facebook will tell you if an unrecognized device logs onto your account, so you'll know immediately if a hacker has access to your account.
-On the Meta Account Center page, you'll also find the option for "Login alerts."
+In the “Password and security” section of Meta Accounts Center, you'll also find the option for "Login alerts."
 I recommend selecting both in-app notifications and at least one email address.

 Unfortunately, when your account is hacked, the hacker usually changes your password, email address, and phone number, making it very difficult for you to access or recover your account.
 If this happens to your account, Facebook has an account recovery process you need to follow to regain access.
-Anecdotally, we've heard mixed results from readers on whether Facebook is able to assist them to get back in, but there is no alternative method.
+One option Meta now offers is video selfie verification, which compares your face to your profile photos to confirm your identity.
+That said, results have been inconsistent.
+Many users report failed verifications and account lockouts, so government ID uploads remain an option in some recovery flows.

 Topics

-Facebook, Computers and Software, Computer Safety & Support, Tips & How-Tos
+Facebook, Computers and Software, Computer Safety & Support, Phones and Mobile, Mobile Apps, Tips & How-Tos

 Discussion loading